jrubiosainz/microsoft-foundry-agents-governance/README.md

 **Azure AI Foundry Agents Governance** is a comprehensive visualization and management tool designed to provide transparency and control over your AI Agent estate.

-Unlike standard project-level views, this tool operates at the **Subscription level**, automatically discovering all Azure AI Foundry Hubs and Projects to build a complete inventory of your deployed Agents.
+Unlike standard project-level views, this tool operates at the **Subscription level**, automatically discovering all Azure AI Foundry Projects to build a complete inventory of your deployed Agents.

 ## 🚀 Key Features